The Volvo XC90 Problems That Are Common and Inconvenient

+Despite others experiencing the same issue, none have been able to find a permanent fix.
+A recall was issued for the automatic emergency brakes on certain Volvo vehicles.
 The XC90 was included.
-According to the recall, the problem was a missing software code that needs to be fixed with a computer update.
+According to the recall, the problem was a missing software code that needed a computer update.
 Drivers experiencing this issue can have their vehicles serviced beginning in May.

 Transmission failure in the Volvo XC90

-Premature tire wear
+Premature tire wear on the XC90

 The Volvo XC90 from 2003 has the most severe repair problems.
 The most troubling issue was the loss of power.
-A few drivers reported a loud clunking noise before all the car’s lights would go out and the windows failed to work.
+A few drivers reported a loud clunking noise before all the car’s lights would go out, and the windows failed to work.
 Interestingly, the engine itself would still run.